 I recently graduated with a Master of Business Administration degree from Saint Mary’s University, and had previously earned a Bachelor of Arts from Dalhousie University and a Community College Education Diploma from NSCC.
 I grew up in Dartmouth and now live in Halifax with my wife and two children.

 ABOUT THE SITE: Wayemason.ca / Halifax Politics dot ca has been a home for political discussion, investigations and resources that shine a light on the political scene in Halifax Regional Municipality.
 The site was started as the personal blog and online journal of Waye Mason in 2005.
-In short order it evolved into a political blog and website, and I turned it into my district website in 2012, and shortly thereafter accidentally forgot to re-register the halifaxpolitics.ca URL.
+In short order it evolved into a political blog and website, and I turned it into my political website in 2012.
+Halifaxpolitics.ca still forwards here.
 I kept the historic stuff here so it would all be in one place.

 COMMENT POLICY: I have adopted the Scalzi rules for my social media and website.
 Specifically “That said, you have no right to free speech on this site.
 This is my personal site, and I am not the United States government.
 I reserve the right to edit all comments, and to moderate all comment threads, as I see fit.
 Your comment is more likely to be edited, moderated or deleted if it contains phobic content (based on race, sex, sexual orientation, nationality, religion, etc), is a personal attack or threat toward another commenter, is entirely unrelated to the entry topic, features more than a “fair use” amount of someone else’s copyrighted work, has such poor grammar and spelling that it annoys me, is an obvious piece of trollage, or if I find it or you obnoxious and decide I’ve had enough.
 Don’t like it?
 Don’t comment.
 Simple.”